 His music is highly acclaimed for its

 imaginative use of instruments and voices within a strong

 awards and competitions, and have been performed by ensembles

 Paul’s Cathedral Choir and the Brunel Sinfonia.
 His cantata Born

 in Flight, which sets texts originating in the Thirty

 Years’ War dealing with topics including child refugees, was

 universally praised at its premiere in November 2016.

-Copyright © 2008-2017 Alexander Flood
+Copyright © 2008-2019 Alexander Flood